Table of Contents

 5. The greater the diameter of the disc, the further from the centre of the wheel the braking force can be applied.
 This, in turn, will generate a greater force, or torque, on the disc.

-In case of an accident, a person not wearing seatbelt will continue moving until stopped by something before him, This something maybe a windscreen another passenger or back of the seat in front of him/her.
+In case of an accident, a person not wearing a seatbelt will continue moving until stopped by something before him, This something may be a windscreen another passenger or the back of the seat in front of him/her.
 Seatbelts are useful in two ways.

-1. They provide an external force to a person wearing seatbelt.
+1. They provide an external force to a person wearing a seatbelt.

-2. The additional time is required for stretching seatbelts.
-This prolongs the stopping time for momentum to change is and reduces the effect of collision.
+2. additional time is required for stretching seatbelts.
+This prolongs the stopping time for momentum to change and reduces the effect of collision.

 The curvature of the road must be inclined to control the Centrifugal force of the Vehicle.

-Banking of road means to make the road to slide towards the center of curvature with an angle.
-It is helpful because the velocity of the car is more or there is less friction between the tyres and the road which reduce the danger of car to move out of circular track.
+Banking of road means to make the road slide towards the centre of curvature with an angle.
+It is helpful because the velocity of the car is more or there is less friction between the tyres and the road which reduces the danger of the car moving out of the circular track.

 Explanation: